gvwilson/sdxpy/src/test/index.md

     which means we don't know if
     the thing we're testing is working properly or not.

-To implement this classification scheme we need to distinguish failing tests from broken ones.
+We can implement this classification scheme as follows:

-Our rule is that
+1. If a test function completes without [%g raise_exception "raising" %] any kind of [%g exception "exception" %], it passes.
+    (We don't care if it returns something, but by convention tests don't return a value.)

+2. If the function raises an `AssertionError` exception then the test has failed.
+    Python's `assert` statement does this automatically
+    when the condition it is checking is false, so almost all tests use `assert` for checks.

-if a test [%g throw_exception "throws" %] an `AssertionError` [%i "exception" %] then one of our checks is reporting a [%i "failure" %], while any other kind of exception indicates that the test contains an error.
+3. If the function raises any other kind of exception then we assume the test itself is broken and count it as an error.

-Translating that rules into code gives us the function `run_tests` that runs every test in a list and counts how many outcomes of each kind it sees:
+Translating these rules into code gives us the function `run_tests` that runs every test in a list and counts how many outcomes of each kind it sees:

 [% inc file="manual.py" keep="run" %]

-If a test completes without an exception, it passes.
-If any of the assertions inside it raises an `AssertionError` the test fails, and if it raises any other exception it's an error.
-{: .continue}
+We use `run_tests` by putting all of our test functions into a list and passing that to the test runner:

+[% inc file="manual.py" keep="use" %]

 [% inc file="manual.out" %]